York City boss Steve Watson signs duo as summer business starts

 Versatile defensive star Tinkler made 30 appearances in the National League with Aldershot Town last campaign, acting as vice-captain for the Shots, but has favoured a move to York after rejecting interest from elsewhere.

-Barrow arrived at Bootham Crescent after rejecting a new contract with National League North rivals Gateshead in June – a club where he had spent the last three seasons and captained the side.
+Barrow arrives at Bootham Crescent after rejecting a new contract with National League North rivals Gateshead in June – a club where he had spent the last three seasons and captained the side.

-Watson managed both players in his time at Gateshead and the Minstermen boss told fans on Friday that he is delighted to be linking up with the players again.
+Watson managed both players in his time at Gateshead and the Minstermen boss told fans on Friday that he is delighted to be linking up with his new signings again, subject to FA and National League approval.

 ?? ??????? ?? ???? ???? ?????? ??????? ??? ????? ??????!